Favorite Cherry Pie is a delicious take on the American classic tart cherry pie; for when simplicity yields the tastiest results.

 My Favorite Cherry Pie is definitely worthy of devouring anytime–especially while pining away for Rick Springfield!
 If you’re into that sort of thing… 😉

-Yield One 9-inch Deep Dish Pie
+Yields One 9-inch Double Crust Pie

 For when simplicity yields the best flavor; a delicious take on the American classic tart cherry pie.